DSHGT: Dual-Supervisors Heterogeneous Graph Transformer -- A pioneer study of using heterogeneous graph learning for detecting software vulnerabilities: Experiment

 \subsection{Impact of Dual-supervisors (RQ3)}

-To answer RQ3, we studied the necessity of designing multi-task learning with dual supervisors to enhance the performance of \tool~as well as how to balance between two supervisors responsible for dealing with the vulnerability label oracle and the annotation oracle, in which the textual annotations are used as supplementary information.
-Note the use of auxiliary annotations of code snippets is proven helpful for tasks like code completion~\cite{annotation1}, code summarization~\cite{annotation2}, and code retrival~\cite{annotation3}.
-We thus hypothesize that the graph code embedding should contain rich semantic information capable of summarizing the code snippets in annotation formats.
-In the experiment, the sensitivity of $\lambda$ is explored to control the level of impact caused by contextual annotations when training the model, in which 0 indicates only training the model based on vulnerability labels, while 1 means only optimizing the model towards generating correct annotation summaries of codes (reflected in Eq.13).
-We first experiment on the HGT layer depth and compare the change of layer depth against detection performance and mode training cost.
-It is shown in Table~\ref{tab:hgtlayer} that the time cost increases with the increase of HGT layer depths, and F1 reaches the highest when layer depth is 3.
-We thus choose 3 as the layer depth setup for HGT.
-Regarding the sensitivity of $\lambda$, Figure~\ref{fig:sensitivity} reveals the change of Accuracy and F1 scores along with $\lambda$.
-Both scores reach the highest when $\lambda$ = 0.2 and decrease afterwards, indicating that over-reliance on annotations aggravates the vulnerability detection ability subject to the quality and number of annotations in the programs, while using semantic information in annotations is beneficial to some extent.
-It is not uncommon to have a mixture of good and bad annotations in the program.
-Taking CWE-119 as an example, we discover that some annotations like ``\textit{fixes the problem of not freeing the data in the source}'' have specific meanings or descriptions for the method, the semantics of which are then comprehended into the graph-level embedding through the training process and become helpful for determining whether the method is vulnerable, while there exist many annotations like ``\textit{use goodsource and badsink by changing the first GLOBAL\_CONST\_TRUE to GLOBAL\_CONST\_FALSE}'', which are not helpful.
-Over-reliance on such annotations thus (large $\lambda$) deteriorates the vulnerability detection performance.
+To answer RQ3, we studied the necessity of designing multi-task learning with dual supervisors to enhance the performance of \tool~as well as how to balance between two supervisors responsible for dealing with the vulnerability label oracle and the code comment oracle, in which the textual code comments are used as supplementary information.
+Note the use of auxiliary annotations of code snippets is proven helpful for enhancing comprehension of code semantics and has already been used in tasks like code completion~\cite{annotation1}, code summarization~\cite{annotation2}, and code retrival~\cite{annotation3}.
+For example, PLBART~\cite{ahmad-etal-2021-unified} demonstrates promising performance in code summarization and generation by pretraining a sequence-to-sequence network on code functions and their relevant natural language descriptions.
+Similarly, CodeBERT~\cite{feng2020codebert} and GraphCodeBERT~\cite{guo2021graphcodebert} implement transformer-based neural architectures on corpora composed of code functions and their respective code comments, with the aim of deriving high-quality embedding representations of code.
+We thus hypothesize that the graph code embedding should contain rich semantic information capable of summarizing the code snippets in code comment formats.
+Apart from that, the sensitivity hyperparameter $\lambda$ was explored in the experiment to investigate the level of impact caused by contextual code comments when training the model, in which 0 indicates only training the model based on vulnerability labels, while 1 means only optimizing the model towards generating correct code comment summaries of codes (reflected in Eq.13).